 Teaching kids to make a fire can be so much fun using candy!
-I updated this post from 2015 with lots of new and better resources for you!

 The steps in how to build a campfire with candy are awesome because once it is done – you have a delicious sweet treat for the kids.